 - Use as little salt in cooking as possible.
 You can cut at least half the salt from most recipes.

-- Skip the table salt and be mindful when adding other higher-sodium condiments to your food at the table, like soy sauce, ketchup, pickles and olives.
+- Skip the table salt and be mindful when adding other higher-sodium condiments such as soy sauce, ketchup, pickles and olives to your food at the table.

 - When choosing canned foods, select “reduced-sodium” or “no-salt-added” soups and vegetables.